Informed consent: vetting research software for privacy

 User Experience Lisbon 2023

-On the first day of the event, I ran a half-day, pre-conference workshop titled “Designing Effective Search Strategies” in which I introduced a new framework using observation as a powerful tool to understand site search behavior.
-To explore this, we broke into seven groups and worked on creating empathy maps, search personas (including group personas) and mapping the user journey toward information discovery.
+On the first day of the event, I ran a half-day, pre-conference workshop titled “Designing Effective Search Strategies.”
+In this session, I introduced a new framework using observation as a powerful tool to understand site search behavior.
+To explore this, we broke into seven groups and worked on empathy maps, search personas and mapping the user journey.
+I also introduced including group personas (2 of the groups took as a hint to discover cocktail lounges in Lisbon).
 As a takeaway, all participants received a toolkit for crafting these artifacts and a step-by-step process to enhance product search.
 We got to eat yummy Portuguese snacks, too!

 “Noreen … made the interesting point that if we build an accessible design we’ll also be solving many search problems.”